 Compared to previous years, there was a marked reduction in IPD episodes in 2020.
-Due to the coronavirus disease 2019 (COIVD-19) pandemic, a nation-wide lockdown was implemented on 26 March 2020.
-The reduction in IPD episodes could be related to reduced healthcare seeking behaviour, or closures of work-places, schools, universities, physical distancing and mandatory wearing of masks.
+Due to the coronavirus disease 2019 (COIVD-19) pandemic, a nation-wide lockdown was implemented on 26 March 2020 (week 13).
+The reduction in IPD episodes could be related to one or more of the following: reduced healthcare seeking behaviour; closures of work-places, schools and universities; physical distancing and the mandatory wearing of masks.6 This reduction in invasive pneumococcal disease in 2020 is a global phenomenon which coincided closely with the introduction of COVID-19 containment measures in each country.7